+setaltitude - set the altitude of the system or whether or not the air filter installed setaltitude -s key=value setaltitude -h

+The setaltitude(8) command sets the altitude of the system or whether or not the air filter installed.

+Whether or not the air filter installed can be specified on the midrange servers only.

+-s key=value The item to be set is specified by key.
+The following value can be specified:

+altitude Sets the altitude of the system.

+filter Sets whether or not to install the air filter.

+You can specify this on the midrange server

+only.

-NAME setaltitude - set the altitude of the system SYNOPSIS setaltitude -s key=value setaltitude -h DESCRIPTION The setaltitud le(8) command sets the altitude of the system.
-The specified val switched on agai ue becomes valid when the circuit breakers of the system are n.
-Privileges You must have p latadm or fieldeng privileges to run this command.
-Refer to setpriv vileges(8) for more information.
-OPTIONS The following op tions are supported: -h Displays usage statement.
-When used with other options or operands, an error occurs. -s key=value The item to be set is specified by key .
-The following value can be specified: altitude Sets the altitude of the system.
-Specifies the altitude of the system in value in units of meters (m).
-An integer equal to or greater than 0 can be specified, and the specified value is rounded off to the nearest hundred meters.
-The value may be rounded up to the nearest hundred meters.
+When you specified altitude as key, specify the altitude of the system in value in units of meters (m).
+An integer equal to or greater than 0 can be specified, and the specified value is rounded up to the nearest hundred meters.
 The default value is 0 meters.

+When you specified filter as key, either of the following can be specified for value:

+installed Air filter is installed.

+uninstalled Air filter is not installed.

-EXTENDED DESCRIPTION can be detecter value.
-Howeve temperatures s of the system is set, any abnormality in the intake air temperature d quickly.
-If the altitude of the system is unknown, set a high er, even if no altitude is set for the system, any abnormality in such as the CPU temperature can still be detected, so the system damaged by a fatal error.
-When the sho displayed. waltitude(8) command is executed, the current settings are EXAMPLES EXAMPLE 1 Sets t he altitude of the system to 1000 m.
-XSCF> setalti 1000m tude -s altitude=1000 setaltitude(8)
+- If the altitude of the system is set, any abnormality in the intake air temperature can be detected quickly.
+If the altitude of the system is unknown, set a high value.
+However, even if no altitude is set for the system, any abnormality in temperatures such as the CPU temperature can still be detected, so the system would not be damaged by a fatal error. - To apply the specified configuration, execute the rebootxscf(8) command and reset XSCF.

+- The command does not accept negative numbers.
+If the system is below sea-level use altitude=0. - When you specified either of the altitude of the system or whether or not the air filter installed, the current settings are listed.
+The setting of the air filter is displayed only when it is set to installed. - When the showaltitude(8) command is executed, the current settings are displayed.

+EXAMPLE 1 Sets the altitude of the system to 1000 m.

+'''

+XSCF> setaltitude -s altitude=1000

+'''

 EXAMPLE 2 Sets the altitude of the system to 200 m.
 The specified value is rounded up to the nearest hundred meters.

+'''

-XSCF> setaltitude -s altitude=157 200m
+XSCF> setaltitude -s altitude=157

-EXIT STATUS The following exit values are returned:

-0 Successful completion.

->0 An error occurred.

-SEE ALSO showaltitude (8)
+'''